 The New Hampshire Department of Environmental Services Coastal Program worked with a coordinated team to help municipal leaders, community members and business owners identify and understand coastal resources and hazards as well as ways to reduce vulnerability to these hazards.
 Project work began in early 2014 and was completed in spring 2015.

-The project partners will connect the Seacoast community with information and tools to help plan for coastal hazards, including the development of two community action plans, the creation of a new one-stop shop for all hazards-related data in the 42 municipalities of New Hampshire’s coastal watershed, improved modeling on how NH’s salt marshes will be affected by sea level rise, and outreach to area businesses.
+The project partners connected the Seacoast community with information and tools to help plan for coastal hazards, including the facilitation of community adaptation planning workshops, the creation of a new one-stop shop for all hazards-related data in the 42 municipalities of New Hampshire’s coastal watershed, improved modeling on how NH’s salt marshes will be affected by sea level rise, and outreach to area businesses.

 - DES Coastal Program